 According to a SPINCAM ongoing study on Sustainable Blue Economy, Ecuador is one of the most advanced countries with regard to the development of a national ocean strategy in the Southeast Pacific region.

-“Ecuador considers all maritime activities and resources that promote political, economic and social benefits as national maritime interests,” said David Roberto Carranza Rueda from the General Directorate of Maritime Interests of the Ecuadorian Navy.
+“Ecuador considers all maritime activities and resources that promote political, economic and social benefits as national maritime interests,” said David Roberto Carranza Rueda from the Directorate-General of Maritime Interests of the Ecuadorian Navy.

 However, the region currently lacks a common vision and strategy towards a Sustainable Blue Economy.
 The MSPglobal pilot project in the Southeast Pacific aims to develop a regional roadmap for transboundary MSP and Sustainable Blue Economy, the training enabled participants to learn more about this concept